 - Some holistic therapies like acupuncture, chiropractic care, easy yoga, easy Pilates, and Tai Chi show their effectiveness sometimes.

-If the pain still persists after using these treatments, neurosurgeons may suggest surgery to reduce the discomfort of the patient.
+If the pain still persists after using these treatments, Fort Worth Neurosurgeons may suggest surgery to reduce the discomfort of the patient.
 Physicians recommend some strategies to reduce the risk of having cervicalgia such as avoiding some activities that produce neck strains, provide adequate rest to the neck, avoiding poor posture, sleep in an excellent position, etc.

 If You are in need of a Fort Worth Brain and Spine Specialist, Contact Longhorn Brain & Spine Immediately To Get a Consultation with a Fort Worth Neurosurgeon.

 - Lago, E. P. Cervicalgia and its Relation to Stress in the Population of a Doctor’�’s Office.
 J. Head Neck Spine Surg.
 2, (2018).

 - Chandni Clara D’souza, R., Nambiar, R., Joseph S Martis, J., N Rao, S. & Singh, M. The incidence of persistence cervicalgia among students and the risk factors contributing towards it.
 IP Indian J. Anat.
 Surg.
 Head, Neck Brain 6, 49–52 (2020).

 - Misailidou, V., Malliou, P., Beneka, A., Karagiannidis, A. & Godolias, G. Assessment of patients with neck pain: a review of definitions, selection criteria, and measurement tools.
 J. Chiropr.
 Med.
 9, 49–59 (2010).